C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Materials_O.md

 ### Keywords

-Keywords are an optional field that allow users to classify the experiment.
+Keywords are an optional field that allow users to classify the material.
 Selecting multiple keywords is allowed.

 * monomer      || the major chemical to be incorporated into a repeating unit of a polymer
 * polymer      || a substance that consists of a large number of similar units bonded together